-We present a method for achieving fault-tolerance for real-time packetized communications.
+We presented a method for achieving fault-tolerance for real-time packetized communications.
 This method relies on using parallel paths and erasure resilient codes.

 In real-time streaming, the extremely short playback buffering time makes erasure resilient codes inefficient for protecting a single path communication against long link failures.
-Combination of erasure resilient codes with path diversity makes Forward Error Correction (FEC) codes a very efficient method for protection of real-time communications.
+A combination of erasure resilient codes with path diversity makes Forward Error Correction (FEC) codes a very efficient method for protection of real-time communications.

 Applicability of FEC when streaming only through dual path routes was already studied.
-We show that additional path diversity can significantly reduce the overall effort of the sender even if the number of used links and the overall failure rate increases.
+We show that additional path diversity can significantly reduce the overall effort of the sender even if the number of links in the communication footprint and therefore also the overall failure rate increases.

 We introduced a layer by layer strategy for building multi-path capillary routing patterns.
 The first layer provides a simple multi-path solution.
 As the layer number increases, thanks to the developed underlying routing patterns, the streaming communication traverses the network more securely.
 By using all parallel capacities available in the network, the damage caused to the media stream by single link failures is minimized.
-Unlike max-flow or shortest path solutions, for a given source and destination, according to our criteria by construction there exists only one solution of capillary routing.
+Unlike max-flow or shortest path solutions, for a given source and destination, by construction there exists only one solution of capillary routing.

 We introduced a scalar coefficient for rating a multi-path routing topology of any complexity in respect to the overall FEC effort of the sending node.
 It is called Redundancy Overall Requirement (ROR) and is proportional to the total number of adaptive FEC packets required for protecting communications from link failures arbitrarily occurring in the network.
-With the capillary routing algorithm, we build thousands of multi-path routing patterns.
+With the capillary routing algorithm, we built thousands of multi-path routing patterns.
 By computing their ROR coefficients, we showed that the overall requirement in FEC codes is reduced when increasing the path diversity according to a new capillary routing algorithm.
 Overall requirement in FEC codes is reduced despite the fact that the increased path diversity results in an increase of the overall failure rate of underlying links.

-Capillary routing can be applicable to multi-hop mobile wireless networks, to a corporate IP network or to a network of an ISP.
-It can be also applicable to the public Internet assuming an overlay network.
-The demand in streaming application is growing rapidly.
+Capillary routing can be applied to multi-hop mobile wireless networks, to corporate IP networks or to the networks of ISPs.
+It can also be applicable to the public Internet, assuming an overlay network.
+The demand for streaming applications is growing rapidly.
 A typical residential Internet user is connected to the network with a last kilometer link.
-Although the last kilometer link offers no possibilities of path diversity, it is connected to the router, which is under control of the user (or at least the immediate ISP of the user) and the streaming media can be protected at the QoS level.
-Therefore no congestion provoked failures can occur on the last kilometer link.
+Although the last kilometer link offers no possibility for path diversity, it is connected to the router, which is under the control of the user (or at least the immediate ISP of the user) and the streaming media can be protected at the QoS level.
+Therefore no congestion-provoked failures can occur on the last kilometer link.
 The congestions and failures arbitrarily occurring in the lossy Internet can be solved thanks to end to end erasure resilient coding and path diversity relying on an overlay network.